Skip to content

 $OpenRunConfig = Join-Path $env:OPENRUN_HOME 'openrun.toml'

-sc.exe create openrun start= auto DisplayName= "OpenRun" binPath= "`"$OpenRunExe`" --config-file `"$OpenRunConfig`" server start"
+$BinPath = "`"$OpenRunExe`" --config-file `"$OpenRunConfig`" server start"

 sc.exe failure openrun reset= 86400 actions= restart/5000/restart/30000//

-The paths from $env:OPENRUN_HOME are expanded when the service is created; re-create the service if the install location changes.
+For winget installs, see Winget Service Install below.
 The service runs as LocalSystem by default; for a network facing server, consider a less privileged account using sc.exe config openrun obj= <account>.

 When started this way, OpenRun reports service status to Windows and handles service stop, shutdown and pre-shutdown requests as graceful server shutdowns.